-The terms and conditions for entering our Words on the Waterways writing competition.
+The full terms & conditions for our Words on the Waterway writing competition.

 1 To enter

 To enter this competition an individual must upload an original piece of travel writing inspired by a Canal & River Trust-owned canal or river via the competition entry page at https://canalrivertrust.org.uk/writing-competition.
 Entries must be no more than 300 words long.
 Entry to this competition is free of charge.

 Your entry can be submitted at any time from 9am on Monday 29 June 2020 (‘The Start Date’) until 8pm on Monday 31 August 2020 (‘the Closing Date’)

 All information contained in the online entry, forms part of these rules, save where that information contradicts these rules, in which case these rules shall prevail.
 It is a condition of entry that these rules are accepted as final and that each participant agrees to abide by these rules.
 Submission of an entry will be deemed to mean acceptance of these rules.

 Entries through agents or a third party will be invalid.